estatewatch/11ty-estatewatch/src/estates/elmgrove.md

 The Council has [set up a steering group](https://www.sutton.gov.uk/info/200502/housing_advice_and_options/1659/elm_grove/6) to represent residents on the estate and in February 2021 a [draft Resident's Charter](https://drive.google.com/file/d/1pqib0zDnHOFMbobnRhaFC-ReJKxMQ2Hh/view) was published.

-A ballot was held in January 2022 with 78% of residents voting in favour of demolition.
+A ballot was held in January 2022 with 78% of eligible residents voting in favour of demolition - the turnout is not known.
 The [link to the Landlord Offer](https://www.sutton.gov.uk/-/elm-grove) on Sutton Council's website is broken.

 {% picture "src/images/elmgrovescreenshot.jpg", "alt text" %}

+A planning application was approved in 2022, made of 279 new homes of which 57 would replace the current social rent homes.

+Another 62 homes would be offered as affordable rent while 17 would be for shared ownership.
+The plan also includes 131 new homes for private sale and 12 properties to be sold to returning homeowners.

 __Links:__